-Whether Christmas, Chanukah, summer, 4th of July, or other holiday/season, how often do we live in the moment and enjoy what is happening NOW?
+Whether Chanukah, summer, 4th of July, or other holiday/season, how often do we live in the moment and enjoy what is happening NOW?
 A Facebook group I follow posts seasonal images, nature pics, and Who remembers ___? like “Who Remembers grilled cheese sandwiches with tomato soup?”
 (I DO!!! and I would love one right now… except for the fact it is Passover and I can’t have bread…).
 I am intrigued by the sage wisdom and the variety of viewpoints posted in the comments.
-Today is April 25 and a photo of a decorated pine tree captioned ‘8 months until … Continue reading 8 months until Christmas
+Today is April 25 and a photo of a decorated pine tree captioned ‘8 months until Christmas’ … Continue reading Living in the Moment

 On Monday G-d decided that I was to have a vacation day.
 Not vacation like ‘hey I’d like you to go sit on a beach and soak up some rays’, but ‘hey I’m not sending you a client today-I have other things planned for you.’
 Hence, with all the kids not home it was the perfect day to get a jump on my Pesach cleaning.
 I decided to tackle the refrigerators.
 Yes, that is plural.
 We have two.
 Many families have one refrigerator and often an extra freezer.
 We have two refrigerators because in Israel you buy your appliances, even … Continue reading How much time does it take to clean a fridge?

 To me, Pesach cleaning is not a daunting task.
 However if the term ‘Pesach cleaning’ is the all-encompassing phrase that really means ‘shopping, cooking, cleaning, spring cleaning, and turning over the kitchen from non-Pesach to Pesach’ I get overwhelmed.
 I’ve written … Continue reading The Truth About Cleaning for Pesach